AdriBoy21/klassenapp-ios/README.md

 # klassenapp-ios
-The iOS Version of the KlassenApp (english: "ClassApp")
+The old iOS Version of the KlassenApp (there is a new app now, this app is not used anymore)

 ## Usage:
 This app was programmed for a school class to have an overview over homework, tests, etc. quickly.